The minute scintillations crossed the silvered sheets of winded snow,

 And took an offering of blood, of mine from wounds, that wounding saves.

-And lifting me a bit so that my feet could once again be used,
+And lifting me a bit, so that my feet could once more be used,

-We side by side, the Cliffside climbed, out the cleft that was near a grave.
+We side by side, the Cliffside climbed, out the cleft, despite a grave.